 Day trading cryptocurrencies has the potential for large returns (enough small increases in value add up over time) but it is a lot of work and carries its own risks.
 A bad prediction on the direction a cryptocurrency’s price is heading could cause a large loss on a significant investment.

-Bitcoin has been around for almost a decade now.
-It started out being worthless.
+Bitcoin has been around for a decade, but it started out being worthless.
 In fact in March 2010 (over a year after its launch), a Bitcoin user tried to auction off 10,000 Bitcoin for about 50 USD but didn’t have any takers.
 A few months later, another user used 10,000 Bitcoin to buy two pizzas (by sending them to another Bitcoin user who then placed the order using credit card).
-At the time of writing, 10,000 Bitcoin would be worth almost 93 million USD or about 8 million pizzas.
+But at the end of 2017, 10,000 Bitcoin was worth 190 million USD (or about 11 million pizzas).
 Early Bitcoin users might have invested a few dollars worth of money or computer processing (through cryptocurrency mining ) and are now millionaires.
 That’s a pretty good return on investment.

-In general, most cryptocurrencies are worth little or nothing when they are first starting off (though ICOs try to change this by building early support).
-Until a cryptocurrency is demonstrated to not be a scam and to offer something of value to potential users, its adoption and user base are limited.
+In general, most cryptocurrencies are worth little or nothing when they first start off.
+Until a cryptocurrency is demonstrated not to be a scam and to offer something of value to potential users, its adoption and user base are limited.
 However, successful cryptocurrencies can increase several hundred times in value in the period between launch and wide adoption.
-This presents an opportunity to long-term investors willing to take some risk with their investments.
+This presents an opportunity for long-term investors willing to take some risk with their investments.
+Of course, a new cryptocurrency may fall flat, or lose the hype it gained at the start.
+And for investors who went in on Bitcoin and Ethereum in late 2017, the wait on returns may be a very long one.